arduino/docs-content/content/arduino-cloud/06.features/14.device-status/device-status.md

 tags: [Arduino Cloud, Device Status]
 ---

-Keeping track of your devices is important, and using by using [triggers](), you can automate push notifications regarding your device status.
+Keeping track of your devices is important, and using by using [triggers](https://docs.arduino.cc/arduino-cloud/cloud-interface/triggers/), you can automate push notifications regarding your device status.

 You can have triggers for:
 - When a device goes online
 - When a device goes offline

 You can modify the trigger to:
-- Trigger immediately when device status changes
+- Trigger immediately when the device status changes
-- Trigger after an X amount of minutes after the device status has changed
+- Trigger after an X amount of minutes/hours after the device status has changed

 ## Requirements